yngveha/Digital-System-Design/RTL-coding/subprograms.md

 This inconvenience is a drawback, that technically could be adressed in future revisions of VHDL, if tuples were allowed as long as each element usage comply with type checking.

-For the sake of verification, a procedure can be used to wrap a function using a record as output, when we do want the separate output without making the record definition public.
+To aid verification, a procedure that provides access to the different outputs of a record in a function can be made.
 Adding extra layers sacrifices some readability, but it can be done such that it is easy to understand that only combinational logic is used, without digging into the details of what the function actually does.

 ### Getting the most out of synthesis
 Sometimes using a procedure will create better results in tools for certain manufacturers.
 While tool dependent, this can be shown when switching between logically equivalent solutions.
 Fixing this goes into the category of tweaking code to please the synthesizer, which means we abandon readability and make verification harder.

-However there is a way to secure a verifiable route:
+There is, however, a way to secure a verifiable route:
 * First: Design and verify code using functions.
 * Next: Create the same functionality using a procedure.
 * Last: Formally verify (prove) logical equivalence between the function and the procedure.